plone/Products.Archetypes/Products/Archetypes/README.txt

   * PortalTransforms

-  * generator

-  * validation

   * MimetypesRegistry

-  * docutils > 0.3.3 (shipped with Zope)

-  * Python Imgaging Library 1.1.5+ (1.1.3+ may work partly)

-  **Note:** Installing generator and validation as Python packages is no longer supported by Archetypes.
-If they are installed as Python packages, they will be silently ignored.
+  * Marshall

+  * For unit testing: ZopeTestCase and CMFTestCase from collective's cvs.

+  **Note:** You should remove the deprecated generator and validation products.

 Quickstart